cp-algorithms/cp-algorithms/src/graph/lca_farachcoltonbender.md

 $$= \frac{2N}{\log(N)} \left(1 + \log\left(\frac{N}{\log(N)}\right)\right) \leq \frac{2N}{\log(N)} + 2N = O(N)$$

 Now we only have to learn how to quickly answer range minimum queries within each block.
-In fact if the received range minimum query is $[l,r]$ and $l$ and $r$ are in different blocks then the answer is the minimum of the following three values: the minimum of the suffix of block of $l$ starting at $l$, the minimum of the prefix of block of $r$ ending at $r$, and the minimum of the blocks between those.
+In fact if the received range minimum query is $[l, r]$ and $l$ and $r$ are in different blocks then the answer is the minimum of the following three values: the minimum of the suffix of block of $l$ starting at $l$, the minimum of the prefix of block of $r$ ending at $r$, and the minimum of the blocks between those.
 The minimum of the blocks in between can be answered in $O(1)$ using the Sparse Table.
 So this leaves us only the range minimum queries inside blocks.